ITR U Form

 Who is not eligible to file ITR-U u/s 139(8A)?

-ITR-U cannot be filed by taxpayers in certain circumstances.
-Those facing scrutiny, reassessment, or search and seizure proceedings under the Income Tax Act are not eligible.
-If the income being disclosed in ITR-U leads to a reduction in tax liability, an increase in refund, or claim of loss adjustment, the form cannot be used.
+ITR U cannot be filed in specific situations.
+Taxpayers undergoing scrutiny, reassessment, or involved in search and seizure cases under the Income Tax Act are not eligible.
+Additionally, if filing ITR U results in reduced tax liability, increased refund, or loss adjustment, then it cannot be used.
+ITR U is strictly for correcting omissions or underreporting.

 Additionally, taxpayers cannot file ITR-U if prosecution proceedings are initiated or if the updated return relates to assessment years where the tax department already has information under specified reporting agreements.
 The provision is designed for voluntary compliance, not for situations involving tax evasion or under investigation.
 It’s essential to understand these restrictions before attempting to file ITR-U to avoid rejection or penalties.